Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: Numerical results of MERA-based simulation of random quantum circuits

-We validate the proposed simulation scheme by probing simulation of a randomly generated quantum circuit.
-This is a standard benchmark used to evaluate the performance of a particular simulation approach~\cite{zhou2020limits}.
-Gates in the circuit are placed in a checkerboard order as it is shown in Fig.~\ref{fig:MERA_to_circuit}.
-Each gate is generated randomly in two steps: 1) one samples real and imaginary parts of $4\times 4$ matrix from the i.i.d normal distribution ${\cal N}(0, I)$, where $I$ is the identity matrix; 2) one performs QR decomposition of the sampled matrix and utilizes unitary matrix $Q$ as a two-qubit gate.
+We test the proposed approach by simulating brick-wall quantum circuits with randomly sampled two-qubit gates.
+This is a standard benchmark used to evaluate the performance of a simulation approach~\cite{zhou2020limits} due to the high entanglement possessed by such circuits.
+The gates in the circuit are placed in a brick-wall order as shown in Fig.~\ref{fig:MERA_to_circuit}.
+Each gate is generated randomly in two steps: (i) one samples real and imaginary parts of $4\times 4$ matrix from the independent and identically distributed (i.i.d.) normal distribution ${\cal N}(0, I)$, where $I$ is the identity matrix; (ii) one performs QR decomposition of the sampled matrix and utilizes unitary matrix $Q$ as a two-qubit gate.
+Here, a QR decomposition of a matrix $A$ is expressed as $A = QR$, where $Q$ is an orthogonal matrix and $R$ is an upper triangular matrix.